-2020 saw the virtual world take on equal importance, if not more, with the real world, for most of us, stuck in lockdown for months.
+2020 saw the virtual world begin to take on equal importance, if not more, with the real world, for most of us, stuck in lockdown for months.
 We went online for work, for family, for education and for socialising.
 For many unaccustomed to living in a virtual world, it was an unexpected godsend, one of the only ways that they could connect to others.
 For me, it provided an opportunity to open up the benefits of digital technology to many in the Anthroposophical community, a community notoriously diffident about (if not opposed to) computers.

 Building community online

-But with the advent of our first Hearts Online gathering, a new opportunity arose to connect and share in a new way, and with people we would not have met otherwise, perhaps.
+With the advent of our first Hearts Online gathering, a new opportunity arose to connect and share in a new way, and with people we would not have met otherwise, perhaps.
 Our first one became the springboard for a whole series of Australia-wide online community gatherings, as people realised that, despite it being a ‘cold’ environment, we could still warm it with sharing, conversation and other heart-warming activities.
 Hence the name Hearts Online.
 As said, these gatherings were initiated with the emphasis on community sharing: bringing together the members and friends of the Anthroposophical Society across the country to share and reflect in what has been for many a very difficult time, especially for those who live alone, live isolated from the social hubs or were in lockdown.

 In March 2020, when the future was so unknown, it looked like it could be a long lockdown with many deaths ahead of us and we hoped that by strengthening our community bonds through sharing we might strengthen ourselves inwardly.
 By actively engaging with ‘all the forces of our hearts’, we might counter some of the fear and anxiety that was infecting the world.
 Fortunately, Australia has so far been spared the high death tolls of other parts of the world, but the past year has still seen socio-cultural shifts that will probably have as yet unknown implications for years.